 Protecting the Deschutes River Basin

-The Deschutes River has been described as the “queen of North American trout streams,” and with good reason.
+The Deschutes River is widely considered to be one of the finest trout streams in North America, and with good reason.
 The Deschutes is a stronghold for wild redside trout.
 The lower river contains significant runs of salmon and steelhead.
 Tributaries like the Metolius River contain some of the last, best refuges for threatened bull trout in Oregon.

 The Deschutes River and its tributaries are central to the economy and quality of life in Central Oregon and the state as a whole.
 However, irrigation withdrawals and dams have taken a heavy toll on river flows in the Deschutes for years.